• ABOUT

 So how does this apply to fashion and dressing up a short and fat figure?

 This ratio will make either your torso or your legs appear longer.
-If you have a short torso and wanna lengthen it, wear the 2/3 and 1/3 ratio.
-If you wanna elongate your legs, wear 1/3 to 2/3.
+If you have a short torso and want to lengthen it, wear the 2/3 and 1/3 ratio.
+If you want to elongate your legs, wear 1/3 to 2/3.

 • You can achieve the 1/3 to 2/3 ratio by wearing crop tops with long, high-waisted skirts or pants.
 Or you can simply tuck in your top.